K-Fet/K-App/docs/Deployment.md

 yarn run cli install
 ```

+N.B.: It's important to name the database exactly the same name as the folder!

 ### Configure `sudo`

 In order to be able to do continuous deployment, we have to let Caddy server restart